wagtail/wagtail/.github/ISSUE_TEMPLATE.md

 A summary of the issue.

 ### Steps to Reproduce

-It's essential that you provide enough information for someone else to replicate the problem you're seeing.
-Simply describing something that's broken on your current project is not enough!

 1. (for example) Start a new project with `wagtail start myproject`
 2. Edit models.py as follows...
 3. ...

 Any other relevant information.
 For example, why do you consider this a bug and what did you expect to happen instead?

+* I have confirmed that this issue can be reproduced as described on a fresh Wagtail project: (yes / no)

 ### Technical details